Identifiability in Continuous Lyapunov Models: Preliminaries

-A graphical continuous Lyapunov model as defined by \cite{katie2019} and \cite{hansen2020} refines this setup by assuming that the drift matrix $M=(m_{ij})$ exhibits a specific zero pattern that is given by a directed graph $G$ on the set of nodes $[p]=\{1,\dots,p\}$, with $m_{ji}=0$ whenever $i\to j$ is not an edge in $G$.
+A graphical continuous Lyapunov model as defined in \cite{Dettling2022} considers the setup that the drift matrix $M=(m_{ij})$ exhibits a specific zero pattern that is given by a directed graph $G$ on the set of nodes $[p]=\{1,\dots,p\}$, with $m_{ji}=0$ whenever $i\to j$ is not an edge in $G$.
 In this setting our graphs will always include self-loops $i\to i$.

 \begin{example} The directed 3-cycle $G$ with vertex set $V=\lbrace 1,2,3 \rbrace$ and edge set $E= \lbrace 1\to 1, 2 \to 2, 3 \to 3, 1\to 2, 2\to 3, 3 \to 1 \rbrace$, which is displayed in \Cref{fig:cycle}, encodes drift matrices of the form